KshitijSrivastava/advertisement_management_system/index.md

 # Advertisement Management System based on Django

 The project involved creation of website for advertisement management systems which is frequently used by various content management sites to monitor and approve the content being made.
-This includes permissions where Editor can add/modify/delete form and various level of approvers/reviewers.
 There are category of user role in the app (Editor, Approver-1, Approver-2 and Approver-3).
+This includes permissions where Editor can add/modify/delete advertisement form and various level of approvers/reviewers. .

 The editor is responsible for creating/modifying/deleting advertisements.